-Grief + Loss Counseling ~ Los Angeles + Online
+Grief + Loss Counseling ~ Agoura Hills + Ojai, CA and Online in California and Illinois

 The losses we experience in life have many forms: losing a loved one, pet, object, ending a relationship or job, moving, birthdays, new years, and much more.
 The severity of grief we experience over any loss relates to the meaning we ascribed to what we lost.